 Any students with disabilities which might affect their performance in this class should contact me as soon as possible to arrange accommodations.

-The faculty has adopted a policy on academic integrity.
+Coe's faculty has adopted an academic integrity policy.
 It is your responsibility to understand and follow it.
-Details of this, as well as other legal considerations under FERPA, can be found in the current Catalog.

 Diversity, in all its forms, is valuable.